-The overall variance for Adults' Services is £(1.898)m favourable and the main variances (over £100k) are analysed below:
+The overall variance for Adults' Services is £(2.242)m favourable and the main variances (over £100k) are analysed below:

-- ➤ Social Support (Carers and Adult Placement) favourable variance £(0.437)m following renegotiation of a contract and funding from the Care Act grant. - Social Care Activities Care Management favourable variance £(0.808)m. £(0.331)m is as a result of over achievement of staff savings within the reablement transformation project.
-The remainder is generated by staff turnover and vacancies across a wide range of care management services (see CFW 8). - ▶ Information and Early Intervention favourable variance £(0.367)m due to an underspend in Extra Care as a result of a delay in implementation of the Old Trafford scheme to 2017 £(0.279)m and vacancies within the benefits advice team £(0.099)m - ➤ Commissioning and Service Delivery favourable variance £(0.311)m arising from vacancies in the service following the Commissioning restructure.
+- ➤ Long Term Support client costs favourable variance £(0.439)m.
+The forecast is based on those clients who have received packages of care in the year to date which may have closed and those currently open within the Liquid Logic system projected for the remainder of the year.
+An adjustment has been made of £0.544m for savings which are expected to be made against client costs for the remainder of the year based on Transformation projections.
+Further details on client costs are included in Appendix 4. - Social Support (Carers and Adult Placement) favourable variance £(0.438)m following renegotiation of a contract and funding from the Care Act grant. - Social Care Activities Care Management favourable variance £(0.952)m. £(0.331)m is as a result of over achievement of staff savings within the reablement transformation project.
+The remainder is generated by staff turnover and vacancies across a wide range of care management services (see CFW 8). - Information and Early Intervention favourable variance £(0.367)m due to an underspend in Extra Care as a result of a delay in implementation of the Old Trafford scheme to 2017 of £(0.279)m and vacancies within the benefits advice team of £(0.099)m - ➤ Commissioning and Service Delivery favourable variance £(0.311)m arising from vacancies in the service following the Commissioning restructure. - ▶ Department of Health funding and unallocated savings adverse variance £0.260m due to the underachievement of the Integrated Health & Social Care saving.
+This savings proposal is now subsumed within the wider discussion with Pennine Care about their integration of a wide range of services.
+The savings in the current year will be £(0.240)m against an original target of £(0.500)m.